 Applicants following an American-based curriculum in countries outside the United States (and US territories) are not required to provide the SAT or ACT scores.

-SAT test equivalents are accepted as equivalents for required high school courses as detailed in A.5.1.1 High School Admission Requirements:
+SAT subject tests are accepted as equivalents for required high school courses as follows:

 SAT Subject Test

 ||Mathematics Level 1

 |Mathematics 30-1 and Mathematics 31

 ||Mathematics Level 2

 |Language or Language and Culture Courses at the 30 level